soverenio/docs/docs/administration/aws-connections.md

 * `Role ARN`: the role that you will need to configure in AWS IAM.

+!!! info "`AWS external ID` and `Soveren AWS account ID` should be used and shared carefully, but they are not considered secret, sensitive, or confidential information."

 ## Role in AWS IAM

 You will need to create a new role in AWS IAM.
 To do this, proceed with the following steps: